hlascelles/samudra/pages/about.md

 Efforts aimed at improving waste management in the long run, for example developing new materials or trying to redesign the global economy, are incredibly valuable.
 We believe that in parallel to these efforts urgent action is required to minimise the amount of irreversible damage (environmental pollution, climate impact and detrimental effects on human and ecosystem health) that is done today.
 For each waste management challenge we tackle, we try to come up with as many ideas as possible about how it could be addressed.
-We evaluate each of these ideas based on what impact they will have on the environment, climate and health of living beings if implemented.
+We evaluate each of these ideas based on what impact they will have on the environment, climate, human and ecosystem health, if implemented.
 Some of the solutions we implement are far from perfect when examined in isolation, their merit only becomes apparent when they are examined in the context of current reality.

 <a name="sdgs"></a>**5.
 Contributing to as many SDGs as possible, 15 out of 17 to be precise.**